Aleks-III/CS-360-Mobile-Architecture-and-Programming/README.md

 ### Notice:
 This repository has been archived and frozen.
-It represents the original functional state of my CS-360 final project, **Weight Tracker**, created in December 2025.
+It represents the original functional state of my CS-360 final project, **Weight Tracker**, I created in December 2025.

-To view the enhanced, secure, and refactored capstone version of this application, please visit my live ePortfolio at [Aleks-III.github.io](https://aleks-iii.github.io).
+To view the enhanced, secure, and refactored capstone version of this application, please visit my repository: [CS-499-Computer-Science-Capstone](https://github.com/Aleks-III/CS-499-Computer-Science-Capstone)

+To learn more about my enhancement project, please visit my ePortfolio: [Aleks-III.github.io](https://aleks-iii.github.io)

 <hr>